 Risk Management is a Cost

 Benjamin Franklin said, "A penny saved is a penny earned."
 In football (soccer for our readers from the States), when our favorite team beats a league rival, we call it a "six-pointer."
 This outlook should be applied to risk management efforts within the organization.
 Often times, risk management efforts are viewed strictly as a cost, and in some cases avoided as a result.
-Organizations that focus on profitability in the traditional since, and fail to implement risk management principles to protect the revenue, often fall the furthest following a Black Swan event.
+Organizations that focus on profitability in the traditional since, and fail to implement risk management principles to protect the revenue, often fall the furthest following a black swan event.

 This idea suggests a paradigm shift for most organizations that risk management efforts should be viewed as profit-generating activities.
 In conversations, we have heard of the difficulties risk managers have in convincing executives for more resources.
 This is followed nine times out of ten with the statement, "If they only realized how much it is going to cost without a risk management program."

-Attempt to Predict Black Swans
+Attempting to Predict Black Swans

-Black Swans by definition are extremely difficult to predict.
-In predicting Black Swans executives and managers take the focus away from more frequent, less damaging threats.
-By focusing on predicting Black Swans and implementing controls that are meant to prevent the occurrence (albeit a predicted occurrence), organizations are exposing themselves and as a result become more vulnerable to common events and threats.
-Black Swans diverge from the norm and are unexpected.
-As such, statistical analysis and past events cannot serve as predictors for the occurrence of a Black Swan, which are unprecedented events.
+Black swans by definition are extremely difficult to predict.
+In predicting black swans executives and managers take the focus away from more frequent, less damaging threats.
+By focusing on predicting black swans and implementing controls that are meant to prevent the occurrence (albeit a predicted occurrence), organizations are exposing themselves and as a result become more vulnerable to common events and threats.
+Black swans diverge from the norm and are unexpected.
+As such, statistical analysis and past events cannot serve as predictors for the occurrence of a black swan, which are unprecedented events.